bucket4j/bucket4j/doc-pages/production-generic-checklist.md

 * At ```T1+1min``` the bucket is full again because tokens fully regenerated and we can immediately consume 100 tokens.
 * This means that between  ```T1``` and ```T1+1min``` we have consumed 200 tokens.
 Over a long period of time there will be no more than 100 requests per min, but as shown above it is possible to burst at **twice the limit** here at 100 tokens per min.

 These bursts are inherent to token bucket algorithms and cannot be avoided.
-If local bursts are unacceptable you then have two options:
+If short-timed bursts are unacceptable you then have three options:
-* Do not use Bucket4j or any other solution implemented on top of token-bucket algorithms.
+* Do not use Bucket4j or any other solution implemented on top of token-bucket algorithms, because token-bucket is specially designed for network traffic management devices for which short-living traffic spike is a regular case, trying to avoid spike at all contradicts with the nature of token-bucket.
-* Try to change the bandwidth from ```Tokens per Time``` to ```Tokens/2 per Time/2```, for example if you need to strongly satisfy the limit 100tokens/60seconds, then you need to define the bandwidth as ```50tokens/30seconds```, and desired original limitation will be satisfied.
+* Since the value of burst always equals to capacity, try to reduce the capacity and speed of refill.
+For example if you have ***strong*** requirements ```100tokens/60seconds``` then configure bucket as ```capacity=50tokens  refill=50tokens/60seconds```.
+It worth to mention that this way leads to following drawbacks:
+** In one time you are not allowed to consume amount of tokens greater than capacity, according to example above - before capacity reducing you was able to consume 100 tokens in single request, after reducing you are able to consume 50 tokens in one request at max.
+** Reducing the speed of refill leads to underconsumptions on long term periods, it is obvious that with refill ```50tokens/60seconds``` you will be able to consume 3050 tokens for 1 hour, instead of 6100(as was prior refill reducing).
+** As a summary of two drawbacks above, we can say that you will pay via **underconsumption** for eliminating the risk of **overconsumption**.